 We also carry out a lot of work in home group time and well-being days to ensure students learn how to revise effectively and independently.
 All year 11 students are equipped with a revision folder and sets of flashcards, and will learn a variety of techniques to ensure that revision time is efficient and supports knowledge retention.

 As a school it has long been our aim to develop our students into responsible citizens, such that they all move on to their chosen destinations with the cultural competence and confidence they need to thrive.
+Our students embrace opportunities to be respectful, active members of our community and foster a sense of responsibility.

 Through our classroom teaching and pastoral, enrichment and wellbeing programmes, it is our aim to always raise the aspirations of our students, engender a strong sense of British values and to celebrate and embrace the different backgrounds, heritage, language and traditions of all the people living and working in this country.